mmcm77/plane/README.md

 A browser-based 3D game where players pilot a plane to shoot down UFOs that are hovering over a city.

+## Play the Game

+You can play the game online at: [https://yourusername.github.io/plane/](https://yourusername.github.io/plane/)

 ## Requirements

 - 3D environment with city landscape